 Edil Cuepo: Embracing Help and Community After Trauma

 After losing her own mother at a young age, the stay at home mom turned marketing agency owner wasn't sure how to prioritize her needs in her early days as a mom.
-But when Edil's daughter was found to have a life-threatening brain tumor, Edil was forced to lean on the community around her for help and support to get through a difficult time.
+But when Edil Cuepo's daughter was diagnosed with a life-threatening brain tumor, Edil was forced to lean on the community around her for help and support to get through a difficult time.
 She shares how “it takes a village” is so much more than just a saying, and challenges us to not always stay on the "giving" side of help, reminding us of just how much we moms truly need each other.

 Edil, tell us about you: